vagnerlucas/resume/README.md

 Salvador, BA, Brazil • [vagnerlucas@hotmail.com](mailto:vagnerlucas@hotmail.com) • [LinkedIn](https://www.linkedin.com/in/vagnerlucas/en) • [Portfolio](http://www.vagnerlucas.com)

 ----
-    Over eight years of experience in IT, with a strong background in IT infrastructure.
+    Over nine years of experience in IT, with a strong background in IT infrastructure.

     Advanced development Knowledge.
 Self-motivating problem-solver.
 Easily adaptable to new environments.
 ----